anon-blue/anon.blue/README.txt

 _____gfhdgfhgdhg

-                      this iphone is aleady dama       iI don't like this!!!ohhh hhhhhhhhhhhhhhhhhhhhhhhhh god biue agaimn!!!!!!!!!!!dddeewoditiandhsaljh.uydfszd v
+                      this iphone is aleady damanged ,please sell it.this!!!ohhh hhhhhhhhhhhhhhhhhhhhhhhhh god biue agaimn!!!!!!!!!!!dddeewoditiandhsaljh.uydfszd v
                            44+++++++++++++++++++++++++++++++++++++++++++++++++++